gauravrakheja/online_examination_tool/README.md

 - To get it up and running,
-  install ruby 2.5.0 and bundler
+  install ruby 2.5.0 and bundler and run

 ```
 	bundle install && rake db:create && rake db:migrate